 - Talk to other public health faculty members, MPH staff members, and students.

-People Involved in the APE
+People Involved in the APEX

 Community engagement coordinator